 This website uses cookies to help improve your user experience

-While most viewers focus on the sleek interfaces and user-friendly experiences in OTT, there’s also a sophisticated engine under the hood making it all possible on TV, the ATSC 3.0 standard.
+While most viewers focus on the sleek interfaces and user-friendly experiences in OTT, there’s also a sophisticated engine under the hood making it all possible on broadcast TV, the ATSC 3.0 standard.

 In one of our earlier blog posts, we unpacked the technical leap ATSC 3.0 represents over its predecessor, ATSC 1.0.
 We won’t rehash those details here — feel free to explore that post for a deeper dive — but today, we’re zooming in on some standout UI features that may showcase ATSC 3.0’s full potential.